 Author Kristen Brand loves superheroes.
-Almost Invincible, the third book in her popular White Knights/Black Valentine series, will be released at the end of September (the first two books include Hero Status and Villainous).
+Almost Invincible, the third book in her popular White Knights/Black Valentine series, recently came out (the first two books include Hero Status and Villainous).
 In addition, her ongoing web series Fight Crime!
 (A Love Story) is updated each Monday, and her Twitter feed @brandedkristen features an entertaining mix of superhero-related content.

 If that isn’t enough to keep her busy, Brand also champions superhero prose fiction on a regular basis on her homepage.
 Last Week In Superhero Fiction is a bi-weekly aggregate of news and commentary about everybody’s favorite genre.
 Check out our interview with the author below.